ukaea/powerbalance/docs/API/development.md

 The code should be documented sensibly.
 As a tip, imagine you are returning to the code after a year, what comments would help you remember how to use your code?

 Try to use typing in your functions.
-Not only does this improve readability, but if you run `poetry run mypy` it will tell you if the object type a function is returning matches your expectation.
+Not only does this improve readability, but if you run `uv run mypy` it will tell you if the object type a function is returning matches your expectation.
 An example typed function would be:

 ``` python
 from typing import Dict